Detaching from others can take a serious emotional toll on caregivers, so it's key to stay connected.

 This article is based on information provided by Philips Lifeline.

-It begins when we turn down an invitation to something we want to do, or pass on a favorite social activity.
-Our loved one always comes first, and we tell ourselves that means staying home—time and again.
+It begins when we turn down an invitation, even an invitation to talk on the phone with a friend.
+Our loved one always comes first, and we tell ourselves that means saying no to invitations and opportunities—time and again.
 Before we know it, disconnecting from others has become a way of life for us as caregivers.
 Isolation begins to feel so familiar that even running to the post office can seem like too much to handle.

 According to the National Family Caregivers Association, 91 percent of caregivers say they are concerned about their own mental and emotional health, and many of these caregivers report feelings of isolation and loneliness due to their duties at home.
 To prevent these potential pitfalls, you may want to consider the following suggestions to strengthen your social support system and remain connected:

-2. Stay Connected.
+1 .
+Stay Connected.
 Caregiving can quickly demand all of your time, and friendships often get neglected as a result.
-Schedule time to phone or see friends on a regular basis to keep up with relationships and create a stronger support network.
+Schedule time to phone or see friends, even in a video chat, on a regular basis to keep up with relationships and create a stronger support network.
 If you're short on time, exchange brief emails or texts to maintain contact.

-3. Participate in a Support Group.
+2. Participate in a Support Group.
 When you think you’re the only person in the world who feels like you do, it can be life changing to find a room full of people who understand.
-Face-to-face caregiver support groups are ideal.
-You can also check out the numerous online support groups that allow you to talk with other caregivers online 24 hours a day, 365 days of the year.
+You can check out the numerous online support groups that allow you to talk with other caregivers online 24 hours a day, 365 days of the year.
 Online support is great for caregivers who have homebound loved ones and not much additional support.

-4. Schedule Respite Care.
-Although family and friends can offer relief when they are able, many faith-based and community service groups provide these services on a more formal basis.
-Schedule respite care regularly to give yourself time for a walk in nature, dinner with friends, an art class, or even a doctor’s appointment of your own.
+3. Schedule Respite Care.
+If family isn't able to help out, many faith-based and community service groups provide these services on a more formal basis.
+Schedule respite care regularly to give yourself time for a walk in nature or an online art class, or even a doctor’s appointment of your own.
 If it’s feasible, consider adult day care one or more days a week.
 These facilities provide a safe and engaging environment for your aging parent so you can take these breaks with far less anxiety.